What is a checking account?

 - Checking accounts are commonly used for paying bills, writing checks, making debit card purchases and ATM cash withdrawals.

-- A checking account can also serve as a place to receive your payroll direct deposited as well as to send money digitally to friends and family.
+- A checking account can also serve as a place to receive your payroll or benefits direct deposit and send money digitally to friends and family.

-A checking account is a bank account that’s designed to be the hub of your financial life, and it’s easy to deposit money into these accounts and withdraw funds, as needed.
+A checking account is a bank account that’s designed to be the hub of your financial life.
+You should easily be able to deposit money into these accounts and withdraw it.
+Usually, you can access your checking account funds using checks, a debit card or a number of online transfer options.

 What is a checking account used for?